![]() |

 What I'm discovering is this is hitting Marty hard.

 Do I have a dress for a hypothetical future funeral?
-How will boss react* about him taking time off for a hypothetical funeral?
+How will his boss react* about him taking time off for a hypothetical funeral?
 Let's plan on bringing the Mister a meal or two after his wife passes.
 No!
 Let's make sure we take him out for a beer once in a while. --All of this is from Marty.

 My friend's cancer has been on my mind too.
 Dying is always tougher on the living I think.
 Anyway, today I went to Amazon and bought a black dress because it turns out I don't have one any more.
 Hopefully the first time I have a chance to wear it, it will be for a happy occasion--like a cocktail party or party and not for a hypothetical funeral.
 And perhaps my friend will have another pause and we'll be able to laugh with her and her husband some Sunday afternoon during our life group.